 Reedsville is a tiny town located in the state of Pennsylvania.
 With a population of 579 people and just one neighborhood, Reedsville is the 953rd largest community in Pennsylvania.
 Reedsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Reedsville is a blue-collar town, with 36.46% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Reedsville is generally considered to be a blue-collar town.
+36.46% of the Reedsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Reedsville is a town of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Reedsville who work in food service (13.67%), healthcare (8.61%), and office and administrative support (8.10%).

 Also of interest is that Reedsville has more people living here who work in computers and math than 95% of the places in the US.